 The Centro de Producción Radiofónica (Centre for Radio Production, CEPRA) in Cochabamba focuses more on populations living in rural areas and the outskirts of urban centers.
 CEPRA's digital learning platform offers training for local journalists, such as journalism basics or participating in journalism's technical developments.

 In collaborative innovation labs ("Co-Laboratorios"), CEPRA is advancing local journalism together with media professionals and members of the public.
 For example, they discuss how community media can better reach their target groups and how the public can be involved in designing the content.
 Based on the discussions, they can then try out new ideas and concepts together in the Co-Laboratorios and share them with local journalists throughout the region.

-Funding sources: German Federal Ministry for Economic Cooperation and Development (BMZ), German Agency for International Cooperation (GIZ)
+Funding: German Federal Ministry for Economic Cooperation and Development (BMZ)

 Country Coordinator: Benedikt Borchers

 Focus: Civic participation, media literacy, participation of disadvantaged groups, participatory media formats, dual journalism training, professionalism and economic sustainability of the media sector, qualification, media innovation